 Australia and ASEAN

-Australia’s bilateral engagement with the countries of Southeast Asia is strengthened by our engagement with ASEAN, the region’s premier representative grouping.
-A strong and cohesive ASEAN has fostered cooperation and encouraged norms of behaviour that have laid the foundation for peace and prosperity in the region.
+Australia's bilateral engagement with the countries of Southeast Asia is strengthened by our engagement with ASEAN, the region's premier representative grouping.

 The declaration of the ASEAN Economic Community offers a potential avenue for Australian business to capitalise on the region's economic dynamism.
 This includes attracting the large amounts of capital in the region to invest in Australia.